awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide-terraform.md

     export SUBDOMAIN=
     # Name of the cognito user pool to create
     export USER_POOL_NAME=
+    # Load balancer scheme
+    export loadBalancerScheme=internet-facing

     ```
+    > NOTE: Configure Load Balancer Scheme (e.g. `internet-facing` or `internal`).
+Default is set to `internet-facing`.
+Use `internal` as the load balancer scheme if you want the load balancer to be accessible only within your VPC.
+See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation

 1. Save the variables to a `.tfvars` file: